linode/docs/docs/platform/longview/longview.md

         sudo mkdir /etc/linode/

-5. Copy the API key from either the *Welcome to Longview!* modal window or the **Settings** tab of your Longivew client's overview page in the Linode Manager.
+5. Copy the API key from either the *Welcome to Longview!* modal window or the **Settings** tab of your Longview client's overview page in the Linode Manager.
 Put the key into a file, replacing key in the command below with your own.

         echo '266096EE-CDBA-0EBB-23D067749E27B9ED' | sudo tee /etc/linode/longview.key